-When your child is keen to start learning a new language it can be both exciting and daunting, but it doesn’t have to be with the help of their parents.
+There are numerous reason why it is useful to learn new languages but when your child is keen to start learning a new language it can still be both exciting and daunting, but it doesn’t have to be.
 Learning a new language at a young age allows it to be remembered for longer, well through to adulthood, according to studies.
 We’ve teamed up with a prep school in Hertfordshire to give you their best tips for helping your child learn a new language.

 Speak in the same language